Abbotsford, British Columbia: Government

 Abbotsford City Council comprises a council-manager form of local government.
-The mayor and council were last elected in 2018.
-The current mayor Henry Braun, was re-elected with 56.91% of the popular vote.
-Councillors elected in 2018 were: Patricia Ross (9.8%), Les Barkman (6.42%), Moe Gill (6.15%), Ross Siemens (6.04%), Brenda Falk (5.72%), Dave Loewen (5.59%), Kelley Chahal (5.21%), and Sandy Blue (5.16%).
-School trustees elected are: Cindy Schafer (9.72%), Stan Petersen (9.39%), Shirley Wilson (9.04%), Rhonda Pauls (8.89%), Preet S. Rai (8.74%), Freddy Latham (8.29%), and Phil Anderson (7.55%).
+The mayor and council were last elected in 2022.
+The current mayor is Ross Siemens.

 The Abbotsford flag and coat of arms are the same, featuring straight, diagonal crosses representing Abbotsford as at a "crossroads".
 At the centre is a strawberry blossom to symbolize the local berry industry.
 The flag of Abbotsford was originally blue in colour.
 The change to green was initiated in 1995 when the District of Abbotsford and the District of Matsqui amalgamated to create the City of Abbotsford.